harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 recommendations from experienced cryptographers in BIP340 will help avoid some of those types of problems in the future.

-In May, there was [renewed discussion][news97 additional commitment] about a known problem that makes it dangerous to automatically sign transactions with a hardware wallet.
+In May, there was [renewed discussion][news97 additional commitment] about the blinded ownership attack that makes it dangerous to automatically sign transactions with a hardware wallet.
 Ideally, hardware wallets could provide a mode where they'd automatically sign transactions guaranteed to increase the wallet's balance, such as maker coinjoins and LN [splices][topic splicing].
-Unfortunately, it's only safe to sign a transaction if you know for sure which inputs are yours---otherwise an attacker can get you to sign some of your inputs one way (which makes sense by itself), the other inputs a different way (which also makes sense by itself), and then combine the two sets of inputs into a fully signed transaction that steals your money.
+Unfortunately, it's only safe to sign a transaction if you know for sure which inputs are yours---otherwise an attacker can get you to sign a transaction that looks like it only has one of your inputs, then get you to sign a different version of the same transaction that looks like it also only has one of your inputs (a different input than the first version), and finally combine the signatures for the two different inputs into the actual transaction that pays your money to the attacker.
 This isn't normally a risk because most people today only use hardware wallets to sign transactions where they own 100% of the inputs, but for coinjoins, LN splices, and other protocols, it's expected other users